xaya/xaya_docs/games.md

 ## Moves <a name="moves"></a>

 Player accounts are represented in Xyon by [names](blockchain.md#names) with the `p/` prefix.
-For instance, `p/domob` for the player account "domob".
+For instance, `p/domob` is for the player account "domob".
 Each player performs moves by **updating** this name to a value that encodes the move(s) he wants to make.

-The value to which a name is updated must be a [JSON object](https://json.org/).
+The updated name value must be a [JSON object](https://json.org/).
-If it contains moves associated to a particular game (which is identified by a unique [game id](#games)), then the move data should be stored as JSON value in `.g[GAMEID]`.
-The type and format of the move data is up to the game to decide, as well as how exactly the move is processed when updating the game state.
+If it contains moves associated with a particular game (which is identified by a unique [game id](#games)), then the move data should be stored as a JSON value in `.g[GAMEID]`.
+The game decides on the type and format of the move data, as well as how it processes the move when updating the game state.

 **As a fundamental rule, game engines should only ever depend on Xyon